-There is no way a network administrator has never heard of SNMP.
-Or, let's say it in a positive way: Every network administrator will come across SNMP, sooner or later.
-And it doesn't matter how old you are.
+There is no way a network administrator has never heard of SNMP - the Simple Network Management Protocol.
+Or, let's put it in a more positive way: every one of you will come across it sooner or later.
+And it doesn't matter how experienced you are or how long you've been in the game.

-As a professional network administrator, it is your job to manage your company's information technology.
-You ensure its availability, you keep it performant, you identify and solve problems quickly, you take care of security.
-This means that you prevent loss of revenue, or ultimately, even loss of lives depending on who you work for.
-Customers, patients as well as your company and its staff rely on your work.
+As a professional member of your IT teams, it is your job to manage your company's information technology.
+You ensure availability, you keep network performance at an acceptable level, you identify and solve problems quickly, you take care of security.
+This means that you prevent loss of revenue - or ultimately, even loss of lives, depending on who you work for.
+Customers and patients as well as your company and its staff rely on your work every single day.

 Curious about SNMP?
-The following lines give you an introduction to SNMP, from a bird's-eye view.
+The following lines give you a solid introduction to the SNMP protocol - from a bird's-eye view.

 FCAPS